 RHCP career beginnings

-At the beginning it was difficult for the Red Hot Chili Peppers to stabilize their line up.
-The band, formed in 1983 by Anthony Kiedis (vocals), Flea (Bass), Hillel Slovak (guitar) and Jack Irons (drums) underwent two line-up changes before releasing their self-titled debut album.
+In the beginning, it was difficult for the Red Hot Chili Peppers to stabilize their line up.
+The band, formed in 1983 by Anthony Kiedis (vocals), Flea (Bass), Hillel Slovak (guitar), and Jack Irons (drums) underwent two line-up changes before releasing their self-titled debut album.
 Slovak was replaced by Jack Sherman and Irons by Cliff Martínez.
 For the second album, Freaky Styley (1985), Sherman was fired and Slovak rejoined the band.
 The third LP, Uplift Mofo Party Plan (1987, produced by George Clinton), is the only album in which all the founding members of the Chili Peppers would record together.

 Slovak’s death and Frusciante joins